-The parent company and its subsidiaries are collectively referred to herein as the Group.
+The parent company and its subsidiaries and associate are collectively referred to herein as the Group.

-Similar to the University, FECSI, EACCI and FEU Alabang, Inc. were established to operate as educational institutions offering general courses of study.
-FRC, on the other hand, operates as a real estate company leasing most of its investment properties to the University and other related parties.
+Similar to the University, FECSI, EACCI, RCI and FEU Alabang, Inc. were established to operate as educational institutions offering general courses of study.
+FRC, on the other hand, operates as a real estate company leasing most of its investment properties to the University and other related parties, while RCEE is presently engaged in selling educational school supplies and snacks in the campus of RCI.